RichTools/richbuild/README.md

 First we use the `READ_FILES` macro to read the .c files in the file system (current directory).
 This will ignore any files with the name `richBuild.c` so make sure that is the name of your config file for RichBuild.
 The names of all the C files will be appended onto the compile command for you.

 Next calling the compile macro we pass the **name of the compiler** we want to use, the list of files, name of your executable, the final argument are any packages you would like to add such as math via the "-lm" flag.

+Finally we call the `CLEANUP` macro because yes `richBuild` allocates memory to store the name of your files, so we need to free it after.